wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

 ## Executive Summary

 In order to populate a new index with concept data harvested from external sources, we will create a new concepts pipeline.
+This pipeline will
+-
-This pipeline will fetch data from the source, mint Wellcome IDs (with a new Concepts ID Minter), and save the concepts to the new index.
+- fetch data from the source,
+- mint Wellcome canonical IDs (with a new Concepts ID Minter).
+- save the concepts to the new index.

 This unfiltered concepts index will be used by the Concepts API in the first phase, with filtering added in a later phase.

 At first, the pipeline will only import a single source, and will therefore not need to handle merging of synonyms.